What is a Biometric Residence Permit?

 The difference between a Biometric Residence Permit and a Biometric Residence Card

-Biometric Residence Permits are issued to non-EEA nationals who satisfy the requirements of the Immigration Rules for leave to enter or remain and are titled ‘Residence Permit’ or ‘Short Stay Permit’.
-Biometric Residence Cards are titled ‘Residence Card’, ‘Permanent Residence Card’ or ‘Derivative Residence Card’ and are issued to non-EEA nationals who derive a right of residence from EU law.
+Biometric Residence Permits are issued to individuals who satisfy the requirements of the Immigration Rules for leave to enter or remain and are titled ‘Residence Permit’ or ‘Short Stay Permit’.
+Biometric Residence Cards are titled ‘Residence Card’, ‘Permanent Residence Card’ or ‘Derivative Residence Card’ and were issued to non-EEA nationals who derive a right of residence from EU law.
+It is no longer possible to apply for a Biometric Residence Card in the UK as they are no longer valid proof of your right to reside in the UK.

 How long does it take to get a Biometric Residence Permit?